wunderwuzzi23/blog/content/posts/2020/red-teaming-for-privacy.md

     ]
 ---

-In this post I will discuss some testing techniques for internal red teams to identify privacy issues in services and infrastructure, most importantly a simple three step approach that can yield interesting results.
+In this post I will discuss some testing techniques for internal red teams to identify privacy issues in services and infrastructure, most importantly a simple three step approach that might uncover interesting results.

 ## Background story